MicrosoftDocs/azure-devops-docs/docs/extend/get-started/node.md

 ## Prerequisites

-To develop and test your extension you need:
+To develop and test your extension, you need:

-1. An organization where you have permission to install extensions to (i.e. you are the owner).
+1. An organization where you have permission to install extensions to (that is, you are the owner).

    > If you don't have a personal organization, you can [create an organization for free](https://app.vsaex.visualstudio.com/profile/account).